nmonarizqa/mHealth/install-py-faster-rcnn-vbox-ubuntu.md

 # Install py-faster-rcnn in Virtual Box (Ubuntu)
 <small> @nmonarizqa | 1/18/2017 </small>

-This is how I install `py-faster-rcnn`, up to running `demo.py` to make sure it works.
+This is how I install `py-faster-rcnn`, up to running `demo.py` to make sure the installation is succesful.
+Since we can't virtualize graphic device, the library will be **running on CPU**, so there are bunch of modifications here.
 Replace any `<user>` below with your real username.

 ### **Hardware / Software**